How To Install PowerShell

 Step 9: Click Start -> All Programs -> Accessories -> Windows PowerShell -> right click Windows PowerShell -> Run as administrator.

 Step 10: After this, change the execution policy to allow the running of remote scripts.

 And press ENTER.

-To verify that execution policy
+To verify that execution policy.

 - Type: Get-ExecutionPolicy.

-If the output is RemoteSigned then everything is configured and you can start working.
+If the output is RemoteSigned, then everything is configured, and you can start working.

 This has been a guide on how to Install PowerShell.
-Here we have discussed the basic concept, different version and steps to install PowerShell on our system.
+Here we have discussed the basic concept, different versions and steps to install PowerShell on our system.
 You may also look at the following articles to learn more –